ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Sewer/Key.md

 - a small chest that contains a dead mouse and 8 gold pieces.

 ### Right Hand Path (Prince of Swarms)

+- roll on insanity table
+- meet the prince of swarms, survive 3 rounds of combat with him
+- then rael comes and haults the combat